Essential dimension via prismatic cohomology: Introduction

 We also work with open varieties, and not just proper ones, in which case the formulation of the above results involves logarithmic differentials, see \ref{prop:essdimlowerbounds}, \ref{thm:ellabessdimlowerbounds} below.
 Note that the condition on surjectivity in Theorem \ref{ithm:Gcover} is quite restrictive.
 If $X$ is an \'etale $K(\pi,1),$ then there always exists a $G,$ and a $G$-cover satisfying the condition, but this is not true in general.

 In \S\ref{subsec:toric} we explain how to apply our results to torus torsors over abelian schemes.
-Here the fundamental group is a {\em a generalized Heisenberg group} - a central extension of finitely-generated free abelian groups - and there is a natural notion of ``reduction mod $p$'' for such a group.
-We show that the corresponding covers are $p$-incompressible for large enough $p,$ see \ref{prop:edTtorsor}.
+Here the fundamental group is a {\em generalized Heisenberg group} - a central extension of finitely-generated free abelian groups - and there is a natural notion of ``reduction mod $p$'' for such a group.
+We use Theorem \ref{ithm:Gcover} to show that for $p \gg 0,$ the corresponding covers are $p$-incompressible; see \ref{prop:edTtorsor}.
+The verification of the surjectivity hypothesis in Theorem \ref{ithm:Gcover} involves a somewhat intricate calculation of the cohomology of mod $p$ Heisenberg groups.
+This uses, in particular, that these groups carry a kind of mod $p$ weight filtration, which is somewhat suggestive of the mod $p$ weight filtration introduced by Gillet-Soul\'e \cite{GS}.

 We then use Theorem \ref{ithm:Gcover} to deduce the $p$-incompressibility of certain covers of locally symmetric varieties.
 These have the form $\Gamma_1\backslash X \rightarrow \Gamma\backslash X,$ where $X$ is a Hermitian symmetric domain and $\Gamma$ is an arithmetic lattice in the corresponding real semisimple Lie group.
 Thus, $\Gamma$ is a congruence subgroup of $G(\Q)$ for a semi-simple $\Q$-group $G.$ We consider {\em principal $p$-congruence covers} which means, roughly speaking, that there are no congruences mod $p$ involved in the definition of $\Gamma,$ and $\Gamma_1$ is the subgroup of elements which are trivial mod $p.$ A sample of our results is the following.